 So much talk about paid social these days.
 We're here for it, and what comes next should be drilled into your minds from now until eternity...
-Or at least until the next hot marketing trend comes along—Instagram Stories ads.
+Or at least until the next hot social media marketing trend comes along—Instagram Stories ads.

 You heard it here, fam.
 The very future of content—video, and in this case, the ephemeral vertical kind—is making a play for paid in big way.
 But the key to including Instagram Stories ads in your content strategy is to not make your placements feel like a promotional moment.
 They should be an extension of the brand narrative you've already crafted on the organic side—the creative still needs to convey the story of your brand.